mit-rss/path_planning/README.md

 | Briefing grade (out of 10)  | 40%       |
 | Report grade (out of 10)    | 40%       |

+### TA Checkoff

+The "technical completion of lab" portion of your grade is determined by your checkoff.
+Before your briefing deadline, please meet with a TA during lab or office hours to have your solution checked off.
+You should demonstrate a working implementation of both your trajectory planner and trajectory follower on your racecar.

+**Importantly, we will verify that your path planner can compute a path between two arbitrary points we select within 30 seconds.**
+For reference, the TA code calculates a path between opposite ends of the map in approximately 7 seconds.

 ### Briefing Evaluation (see [technical briefing rubric](https://canvas.mit.edu/courses/36874/assignments/449557) for grading details)

 When grading the Technical Approach and Experimental Evaluation portions of your briefing, we will be looking